FAQs

 Step one is a phone consultation to review some key considerations to see if your pup is a good fit for our programs, free of charge.
 The second step is an in person initial consult & evaluation, click here to join the pack.
 Complete the intake form and check your email for our response.
 We are currently on a rolling waitlist for all towns, integration into our programs may take 2-6 weeks.

-Each dog is unique and safety is paramount, from the initial consult we will determine the pace of integration into our programming.
+Each dog is unique, and safety is always our top priority.
+During the initial consultation, we will determine the appropriate pace for your dog’s integration into our programs and ensure they are set up for success within the Timberline pack environment.

-• 100% recall away from people & dogs not in our programs
+• Disengage and recall away from people and dogs outside of our program

 Each in person initial consult & trial run is billed at $45.00